 There are of course many African-based projects working to address this problem but there aren’t enough of them and the technology is evolving at an incredibly fast pace for them to catch up.

-AI will inevitably take over the majority of tasks in our lives and has already proven to be even more adept and competent at other task than us humans.
+AI will inevitably take over the majority of tasks in our lives and has already proven to be even more adept and competent at many tasks than us humans.
 It is therefore important that we actively engage with our offspring.
-That we acknowledge that we are the ancestors in our lifetime and we pass on the knowledge systems, culture and values.
+That we acknowledge that we are the ancestors in our lifetime and we pass on the requisite indigenous knowledge systems, culture and values.
 As an open-data advocate I feel this will be the fastest way for Africa to catch up and offset the heavily westernised dataset landscape that already exists, by freely sharing and enabling access for everyone to use African data in their models we will enable accelerated adoption and ensure more robust machine learning deployment.